-The transportation planning program conducted by the SWMPC is designed to both be responsive to federal and state regulations, as well as address local transportation issues.
+The transportation planning program conducted by the SWMPC is designed to be responsive to both federal and state regulations, as well as address local transportation issues.
 Many of the issues that are of concern locally are not unique to the Benton-Harbor St. Joseph area, and align closely with the planning emphasis areas that were designated by FHWA.
-It is still unknown what the current Secretary of Transportation might focus on.
-SWMPC will stay apprised of new developments in federal transportation priorities.
-Until new priorities are announced, SWMPC will continue its work based on the existing FHWA planning emphasis areas.
-The following is a list of issues that the TwinCATS MPO has discussed extensively over the past year and that present an ongoing concern to MPO member communities.
-These issues continue to be a driving force behind TwinCATS's planning efforts and are the areas of emphasis for FY 2018.
+SWMPC will continue its work based on the FHWA planning emphasis areas and those of our local partners at TwinCATS.
+The issues below continue to be a driving force behind TwinCATS' planning efforts and are the areas of emphasis for FY 2019.